theouterlimitz/Python-Audio-Mastering/README.md

 python audio_mastering_tool.py <input_file> <output_file> [options]

 Examples
-1. Using a Genre Preset:
+1. Master for Streaming (Spotify, Apple Music, etc.):
-To apply the "techno" preset, which boosts bass/treble and scoops the mids, and then normalize the final output:
+This is the most common use case.
+It applies the "pop" preset for vocal clarity, adds compression, and targets -14 LUFS.

-python audio_mastering_tool.py "my_mix.wav" "my_mix_techno.wav" --preset techno --normalize --compress
+python audio_mastering_tool.py "song.wav" "song_mastered_streaming.wav" --preset pop --compress --lufs -14

-2. Manually Boosting Vocals:
+2. Create a Loud Club Master:
-To make the vocals brighter and clearer, you can use the --presence_boost flag.
-This example applies a 3.5dB boost to the vocal presence range and normalizes the track.
+This example uses the "techno" preset for a powerful low-end, adds compression, and targets a louder -10 LUFS for club playback.

-python audio_mastering_tool.py "song.wav" "song_vocals_up.wav" --presence_boost 3.5 --normalize
+python audio_mastering_tool.py "dj_mix.wav" "dj_mix_club_master.wav" --preset techno --compress --lufs -10

-3. Applying a Gentle Bass Boost and Compression:
+3. Manually Boost Bass without a Preset:
-A simple mastering chain to add some low-end warmth and glue the track together.
+If you just want to add some warmth and loudness without a full genre EQ, you can use the flags individually.

-python audio_mastering_tool.py "track.mp3" "track_mastered.mp3" --bass_boost 2.0 --compress --normalize
+python audio_mastering_tool.py "track.mp3" "track_mastered.mp3" --bass_boost 2.5 --compress --lufs -13